-What types of misoperations or events are not considered countable events in the performance-based Protection System Maintenance (PBM) Program?
+What types of misoperations or events are not considered countable events in the Performance-Based Protection System Maintenance (PBM) Program?

 Countable events are intended to address conditions that are attributed to hardware failure or calibration failure; that is, conditions that reflect deteriorating performance of the component.
-These conditions include any condition where the device previously worked properly, then, due to changes within the device, malfunctioned.
+These conditions include any condition where the device previously worked properly, then, due to changes within the device, malfunctioned or degraded to the point that re-calibration (to within the entity's tolerance) was required.

 For this purpose of tracking hardware issues, human errors resulting in Protection System misoperations during system installation or maintenance activities are not considered countable events.
 Examples of excluded human errors include relay setting errors, design errors, wiring errors, inadvertent tripping of devices during testing or installation, and misapplication of Protection System components.
-Examples of misapplication of Protection System components include wrong CT or PT tap position, protective relay function misapplication, and components not specified correctly for their installation.
+Examples of misapplication of Protection System components.
+Examples of misapplication of Protection System components not specified correctly for their installation.
 Obviously, if one is setting up relevant data about hardware failures then human failures should be eliminated from the hardware performance analysis.

-One example of human-error is not pertinent data might be in the area of testing "86" Lock-Out Relays (LOR).
+One example of human-error is not pertinent data might be in the area of testing "86" lock-out relays (LOR).
 "Entity A" has two types of LOR's type "X" and type "Y"; they want to move into a performance based maintenance interval.
 They have 1000 of each type, so the population variables are met.
-During electrical trip testing of all of their various schemes over the initial sixyear interval they find zero type "X" failures, but human error led to tripping a BES element 100 times; they find 100 type "Y" failures and had an additional 100 human-error caused tripping incidents.
+During electrical trip testing of all of their various schemes over the initial six-year interval they find zero type "X" failures, but human error led to tripping a BES element 100 times; they find 100 type "Y" failures and had an additional 100 human-error caused tripping incidents.
 In this example the human-error caused misoperations should not be used to judge the performance of either type of LOR.
 Analysis of the data might lead "Entity A" to change time intervals.
 Type "X" LOR can be placed into extended time interval testing because of its low failure rate (zero failures) while Type "Y" would have to be tested more often than every 6 calendar years (100 failures divided by 1000 units exceeds the 4% tolerance level).